eb642w/vscode-c/README.md

-this is for py's learning
+this is for sharim's learning